daniiprietoo/lab1-AIF/README.md

 After selecting the algorithm, the program will execute and display the results in the console.

+***If 3 is chosen***

-The will prompt again to choose the number of runs desired for each grid size.
+It will prompt again to choose the number of runs desired for each grid size.

 ```text
 Number of simulations per map size (default 5):
 ```

+It will print out the results in the console in a table format and organized by grid size. *If you want to skip having to type again the number of simulations, you can just press `Enter` to use the default value of 5.*